The Agency Model Is Broken. Here’s What Works Instead.

 We work with teams that:

-• think in systems, not features
+• think in systems rather than features

 • value ownership over speed